rahulrakeshrr/rahulrakeshrr/README.md

 - 👋 Hi, I’m @rahulrakesh
-- 👀 I’m interested in ...Coding and logical programming and machine learning
+- 👀 I’m interested in ...Software Development and machine learning
 - 🌱 I’m currently working on Java and Sql Server (Designing,Developing  and Automating Process and Databases)
 - 💞️
 - 📫 How to reach me ...www.linkedin.com/in/rahulrakeshrr